nushell/nushell.github.io/commands/docs/zip.md

 title: zip
 categories: |
   filters
-version: 0.76.0
+version: 0.76.1
 filters: |
-  Combine a stream with the input
+  Combine a stream with the input.
 usage: |
-  Combine a stream with the input
+  Combine a stream with the input.
 ---

 # <code>{{ $frontmatter.title }}</code> for filters